How to Hire a HVAC or Plumbing Engineer:

-An HVAC or Plumbing professional engineer is licensed as a mechanical engineer who specializes in building design.
-There are many other types of “mechanical engineers” so the reference to “building design” is important to ensure you don’t end up talking to a company that designs toys for a living.
+An HVAC or Plumbing professional engineer is licensed as a mechanical engineer who specializes in the built environment.
+There are many other types of “mechanical engineers” so the reference to “building design” or “built environment” is important to ensure you don’t end up talking to a company that designs toys or rockets for a living.

 The Engineers Stamp

-Your local building department will want your plans signed and stamped by a licensed professional engineer.
+Your local building department will require your plans be signed and stamped by a licensed professional engineer.
 The stamp is the certification that the engineered is licensed to practice in your state.

 Locating an HVAC or Plumbing Design Engineer

 - If you know someone in the construction industry ask them for a referral for an HVAC, Plumbing or Mechanical engineer that specializes in building design.
 Alternatively, do an internet search for architects in your area and call them up and ask for a referral.
 HVAC and Plumbing engineers always team up with architects to design buildings, so your local architect will be familiar with engineers in your area.